ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Dynamic programming summary

-Requries a **perfect environment model** - we don't need to sample experience at all (i.ewe don't ever actually take actions)
+Requries a **perfect environment model** - we don't need to sample experience at all (i.we don't ever actually take actions)

+We make **full backups** - the update to the value function is based on the probability distribution over all possible next states

 **Bootstrapped** - we use the recursive Bellman Equation to update our value function